Vivian Stephens: Career

 When no negative reactions were forthcoming, Stephens pitched the idea of a new line called Candlelight Ecstasy to Dell, citing it as a possible competitor to Harlequin Presents.
 Upper management greenlighted the endeavor and Stephens launched the line in December 1980 with two new manuscripts that fit her vision: one by Hohl writing as Amii Loren, The Tawny Gold Man, and another from Jayne Castle, Gentle Pirate.
 "This latter...surpassed the merely sensual and ultimately liberated the romance novel."
 It sold out in weeks and the Ecstasy line took off, its offerings selling out at bookstores and eventually replacing the previous line.

 "Romance aficionados and industry sources credit Dell's Candlelight Ecstasy line with changing the content of the romance novel in the 1980s, much as Avon is credited with initiating changes that affected the content of romance novels in the 1970s."

 With Stephens at the helm, Candlelight also published romances by authors of color, "creating almost single-handedly the category that trade publications called 'Ethnic Romance'."
 Apparently due to a reluctance from Dell to publish the romances from authors of color that Stephens had acquired, Stephens left Dell in late 1981 to become editorial director of Harlequin Books and launched the Harlequin American line to compete with Dell's Candlelight Ecstasy line.

-She was also charged with setting up Harlequin's New York offices, in a space shared with recently acquired Silhouette Romance (Grescoe, 186).
+She was also charged with setting up Harlequin's New York offices, in a space shared with recently acquired Silhouette Romance.
 Stephens left Harlequin shortly after the American line launched in 1983.

 Subsequently, she worked as a literary agent, representing Beverly Jenkins among others.

 "Ethnic Romance"

 Prior to Stephens’ arrival at Dell, no category romance novels from any publisher had featured African-American protagonists.
 This changed in 1980 with Candlelight Romance number 575, Entwined Destinies by Rosalind Welles.
-Welles was the pen name of Newsweek writer Elsie B. Washington, a friend of Vivian Stephens.
+Welles was the pen name of Newsweek writer Elsie B. Washington, a friend of Stephens.
 The novel sold more than 40,000 copies of its original run.
 People Magazine began its review of the book by saying “The desegregation of the paperback romance novel arrives”.
 As part of the marketing campaign, the book was referred to as an "ethnic romance".

 After Entwined Destinies, Stephens saw the launch of Candlelight Ecstasy as an opportunity to introduce stories about women and men of different ethnic backgrounds.
 Stephens sought out Latina, Black, Asian American, and Native American authors to create stories about people like themselves.
 Three books by this pool of authors were published by Candlelight Ecstasy: Web of Desire by Jean Hager; Golden Fire, Silver Ice by Marisa De Zavala; and The Tender Mending by Lia Sanders.

 When she moved to Harlequin in 1982, Stephens continued her efforts to publish non-white authors, acquiring manuscripts from authors such as Sandra Kitt.
 Kitt's Adam and Eva (1984) would later become the first Harlequin title in any of its lines to be written by an African-American author and feature African-American main characters.